 What does website data portability mean, and how to check if your builder lets you leave

-Website data portability is your ability to export your website and move it somewhere else without losing it.
-High portability means you can leave and take everything with you; low portability means you are locked in.
-A portability scorecard rated website builders around 5 out of 10 and self-hosted WordPress 10 out of 10 (D3, 2026).
+Website data portability is your ability to take your website with you and move it somewhere else if you ever want to.
+High portability means you can leave without losing much; low portability means you are locked in.
+The simplest way to think about it is the four parts of a website DreamHost (2025) describes: content, design, data, and infrastructure.

 Quick answer